r1olo/ase-project/README.md

 2. Place an RSA key pair under `secrets/jwtRS256.key` and `secrets/jwtRS256.key.pub` (they are mounted as the `jwt_*` secrets referenced by `docker-compose.yml`).
 The keys can be generated using the script in `scripts/genkeys.sh`.
 Without those files the containers fall back to symmetric JWTs, which is acceptable only for ad-hoc local runs.
 3. From the repository root execute `docker compose up --build`.
 4. Once the stack is up, you may access the API Gateway at port `150`.
 You can access endpoint `/health` for a general service overview.
-5. You can simulate a client using the script in `scripts/client.sh`.
-In order to play a game, you need to execute two instances of the client scripts.
-They will send random moves at predefined time intervals.
+5. You can simulate a client using the script in `scripts/client.py`.
+In order to play a game, you need to execute two instances of the client scripts to be able to enqueue and send various moves.
+Notice: the `requests` Python library is required to run the client script.

 ### Tests